transdigiware/blockchain/howto/ibp-console-identities.md

 ## Registering identities
 {: #ibp-console-identities-register}

 The first step in creating an identity is known as **registration**.
-During registration, an enroll ID and secret is created which can then be used by a node or an org administrator to **enroll** this identity by generating a signing certificate and private key.
+During registration, an enroll ID and secret are created which can be used by a node or an org administrator to **enroll** this identity by generating a signing certificate and private key.

 You need to enter the following information when you register a new identity with your CA.